ieshiawm/dataoptimal.github.io/_posts/2021-06-15-perceptron.md

 The following is a sample project I completed for COVID-19 data from ourworldindata.org

-Here's the SQL code block:
+Below are blocks of SQL code for use in the exploration of the extracted csv file

+:
 ```
 /*
 The following information has been